5 min read

 • an investor who is asking to be the Managing Director (or to have a seat on the board of directors, if such board exists) – carefully think through whether this is good for your business,

-C) Vesting – what is its purpose?
+C) Vesting – What is it and what is its purpose?

 An example: a vesting period of 4 years is foreseen for the investor, so that after the concluded monetary investment, during these 4 years they acquire 40% of shares of the company (10% each year).
 If they give the startup up and quit before the first year is over, they won’t get anything.
 If they quit a few days after the first year is over, they are left with 10% of the shares.
 The remaining part of the shares that the investor hasn’t vested (in the first case, 40%, and in the second, 30%) the company may buy out from the investor.